Darlington Peoples Parliament are a group of adults who have a learning impairment (sometimes called a learning disability) and Autistic people.

-We are supported by Darlington Association on Disability, sometimes known as DAD.
+We are supported by Darlington Association on Disability, sometimes known as D.A.D.

 People come along to the group to:

-If you would rather just hear about our work or contribute on a one to one basis or by post we have a non active membership available with the option to come to meetings and events as desired.
+If you would rather just hear about our work and have your say on a one to one basis or by post you could become a non active member.
+This means you can get involved without coming to the meetings.
+Or you might like to just come to meetings occasionally.

-We meet on Mondays once a month, 10am – 2.30pm.
+We meet on Wednesdays once a month, 10am – 2.30pm.

 We are also interested in hearing from parent carers, family members or interested parties, particularly those who support a person with complex needs.

-As a local organisation we very much rely on the support of our local community, and continue to support people flexibly to have greater choice and control and remove the barriers that disabled people and children experience in their everyday lives.
-We support over 2,000 people every year.
-But we need your help.
+As a local organisation we very much rely on the support of our local community.
+We support over 2,000 people every year to have greater choice and control and remove the barriers that disabled adults and children experience in their everyday lives.
+But we need YOUR help.